openstack/nova/doc/source/index.rst

 Nova can be configured to emit notifications over RPC.

-* :ref:`Versioned Notifications <versioned_notification_samples>`: This
+* :doc:`Versioned Notifications </admin/notifications>`: This
-  provides the list of existing versioned notifications with sample payloads.
+  provides information on the notifications emitted by nova.

 Other end-user guides can be found under :doc:`/user/index`.